Do expats from Wisconsin still need to pay state taxes?

 Distinction between residents, nonresidents, and part-year residents

-• Expatriates from Wisconsin who still consider the state their domicile are required to pay state taxes on their worldwide income.
+- Expatriates from Wisconsin who still consider the state their domicile are required to pay state taxes on their worldwide income.
 Wisconsin law mandates that if the state remains your domicile—essentially your permanent home or the place to which you intend to return—you must file a state tax return, regardless of your current country of residence.
-This ensures that all global income is appropriately reported and taxed under Wisconsin law.
+This framework means your global income may be taxed by Wisconsin as long as you are treated as a resident.

 Key factors determining residency status